 • Any mass that deforms the capsule of the spleen is a serious finding

-• Severe splenomegaly with a bright white hyperechoic Swiss cheese appearance R/O lymphoma
+• Severe splenomegaly with a bright white (hyperechoic) Swiss cheese or moth-eaten appearance R/O lymphoma

-• Severe splenomegaly with a dark hypechoic Swiss cheese appearance R/O splenic torsion
+• Severe splenomegaly with a dark (hypoechoic) Swiss cheese or moth-eaten appearance R/O splenic torsion (apply color flow Doppler)

 Some other Quick Facts:

-• The dog spleen should not extend to a small sized urinary bladder (consider the effects of sedation)
+• The dog spleen should not extend to a small sized urinary bladder (however, consider the effects of sedation)

-• The cat spleen should always be less than 10mm in thickness and never folds on itself
+• The cat spleen should never folds on itself and should be less than 10mm in thickness

 Our 2nd edition of our textbook Point-of-care Ultrasound Techniques, Wiley ©2021 has updates on the Focused Spleen and its common abnormalities that you may learn.
 Send your comments to Dr. Greg Lisciandro at LearnGlobalFAST@gmail.com